Paul Robert Walker

 REMEMBER LITTLE BIGHORN: Indians, Soldiers, and Scouts Tell Their Stories

-Rightly called the father of the Renaissance, Filippo Brunelleschi built the massive dome of the Florence cathedral, rediscovered the laws of mathematical perspective, and redefined the role of the artist in society.
-Yet for all his genius, Brunelleschi might never have reached his full potential had it not been for his lifelong rival: the gifted and canny sculptor, Lorenzo Ghiberti.
+Filippo Brunelleschi built the massive dome of the Florence cathedral, rediscovered the laws of mathematical perspective, and redefined the role of the artist in society.
+Yet Brunelleschi might never have reached his full potential had it not been for his lifelong rival: the gifted and canny sculptor, Lorenzo Ghiberti.
 This lush, imaginative history offers a delightful tour of Quattrocento Florence in an age of towering genius and bursting creative energy.
+Adult readers.

 PRIDE OF PUERTO RICO The Life of Roberto Clemente